Nasal Rinse and its Benefits

 Participants also noted several at-home strategies that facilitated regular use, which included incorporating HSNI into an already-existing daily hygiene routine, placing HSNI materials in convenient and accessible locations, adjusting the HSNI use schedule and salinity to decrease or eliminate discomfort, and using warm water.
 Social concerns were also addressed by our interviewers.
 Because HSNI therapy is novel for most patients and could engender stigma or embarrassment, we wondered whether social issues played a part in the tendency to regular use.
 Participants reported reactions from family and friends that included encouragement, surprise, or amusement; none reported that negative reactions from family or friends limited their use of HSNI.

-The themes and quotations illustrate participants’ range of experience.
-The overall story of using HSNI, however, may be better told using an extended quotation.
-An abbreviated transcript of a representative participant whose narrative provides a more personal view of the major themes can be found in Table 3 [triangle].
+.
 Her reporting was neither especially negative about the initial aspects of nasal irrigation nor overly effusive about her success.
 It is consistent with the data from this group of participants who had a debilitating condition (chronic sinus symptoms), who were introduced to a nonintuitive therapy, the mastery of which required work and insight (performing HSNI), and who achieved therapeutic success (improved quality of life).
 Her transcript identified the core themes in a matter-of-fact manner.
 Bracketed words are the authors’ interpretation of the participant’s original intent; they are used to link ideas or abbreviate wordiness.

-This study is the third of a 3-phase study assessing HSNI for frequent rhinosinusitis and chronic sinus complaints.
-Phases 1 and 2 found that participants in both a fastidious25 randomized controlled trial17 and pragmatic follow-up setting18 experienced improved quality of life, reduced sinus symptoms, and decreased use of sinus medications, including antibiotics.
+18 experienced improved quality of life, reduced sinus symptoms, and decreased use of sinus medications, including antibiotics.
 The current study is the first to assess the perceptions, experiences, and strategies surrounding use of HSNI and thereby bridge the gap between clinical effectiveness of HSNI in formal studies and success with at-home use.
 We found that participants receiving clear and focused instruction can overcome initial barriers to HSNI use and can create at-home strategies to facilitate long-term HSNI use.

 Effective teaching combined with a positive clinical outcome led to improved quality of life and sense of empowerment for these participants.
 The introductory meeting set the stage for participants’ use of a therapy by establishing a relationship with research staff and trust in the overall research plan.
 Group discussion of clinical histories promoted an esprit de corps regarding use of HSNI and participation in the study.
 Group interaction and discussion have been used to facilitate understanding and acceptance of one’s condition, and the notion that active involvement in therapy can facilitate improved clinical outcomes.
 Group discussion also served to decrease the alienation and stress that participants may have felt in isolation.
 Hearing others’ clinical stories likely increased bonds with fellow participants and may have helped participants feel that their own story was heard and valued.
-Positive effects of group behavior programs have resulted in improved outcomes in other treatment settings.2628
+Positive effects of group behavior programs have resulted in improved outcomes in other treatment settings.

 Given that the immediate effect of HSNI under supervision was generally positive, and side effects were limited, participants were able to adapt the scheduling, location, and materials handling to best suit their personal and social context in the long term.
 This ability to manage their own treatment likely contributed to the reported sense of empowerment and personal control of their chronic symptoms, further enabling continued use.
-A sense of empowerment among users of complementary medical therapy is consistent with recent findings that characterize patients’ views about complementary medical therapy compared with conventional therapy.31
+A sense of empowerment among users of complementary medical therapy is consistent with recent findings that characterize patients’ views about complementary medical therapy compared with conventional therapy.

 Because 3 of us (DR, BB, RM) were co-researchers on phases 1 and 2, we anticipated that the comments would be positive, but several aspects of the results surprised us.
 First was the passion and drama of many reports.
 Sinus disease, HSNI, and clinical improvement are clearly important to these participants and deeply affect the quality of their lives.
 Also surprising was the uniform reporting about 2 issues.
 First, most participants expressed the need to overcome the oddness of pouring water through the nasal cavity, Second, it was worth the effort of doing so, because HSNI truly improved quality of life for this group of participants, most of whom had had less success with multiple previous therapies.